Stipe Plazibat: Return to Hougang United

 On 26 December 2018, Plazibat rejoined Hougang United for the 2019 Singapore Premier League season, looking to add on to the 16 goals he scored for the Cheetahs before moving to Home United.
 Having featured 51 times and scoring 25 goals in all competitions over 2 seasons, Plazibat had his contract with the Cheetahs extended for another season.

 Plazibat scored the first hat-trick of the 2020 Singapore Premier League season in his club's season opener against Young Lions, handing his club a 4–1 win.

 Back to Home United (Lion City Sailors)

 On 4 September 2020, it was announced that the Lion City Sailors had signed him for the rest of the season, replacing Andy Pengelly who left the club during mid-season.

 Academica Clinceni

 On 26 January 2022, Plazibat moved to Romania to join Academica Clinceni playing in the 2021–22 Liga I. As the first tier league was in FIFA 22, Plazibat make his first video games appearance.

 Perak

-On 26 January 2023, Plazibat returns to Asia to join Malaysia Premier League side, Perak.
-He helped his team promoted to the 2023 Malaysia Super League.
+On 26 January 2023, Plazibat returned to Asia to join Malaysia Premier League side, Perak.
+He helped his team promote to the 2023 Malaysia Super League.

 NK Uskok Klis

-On 26 January 2023, Plazibat returns home to play for NK Uskok Klis.
+On 26 January 2023, Plazibat returned home to play for NK Uskok Klis.
 On 11 April 2023, Plazibat announced his retirement from football.